Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 4. Data Source Sync (Ingest) — This Succeeds

-Add an S3 data source and run a sync.
+Add the S3 data source and run a sync.
 Chunking, vectorization, and index registration all complete successfully.

-Checking the index from the OpenSearch dashboard, you can confirm that documents are actually registered under the name bedrock-kb-*-index.
+Checking the index from the OpenSearch dashboard, you can confirm that documents are actually registered under a name like bedrock-kb-*-index.
 The fields include Bedrock KB standard fields such as AMAZON_BEDROCK_TEXT_CHUNK and bedrock-knowledge-base-default-vector.

 5. Retrieve API (Search) — This Fails

-Since everything had gone smoothly so far, you'd expect search to work too — but calling Bedrock KB's Retrieve API returns the following error.
+Since everything had gone smoothly so far, I assumed search would work too — but calling the Bedrock KB Retrieve API returns the following error:

 Request failed: [security_exception] Request Content Checksum Verification Failed

-The same error occurs in Bedrock KB's Playground (test search feature).
-The data is definitely there, but search alone doesn't work.
+The same error occurs in the Bedrock KB Playground (test search feature).
+The data is definitely there, but only search doesn't work.

 Cause: SigV4 Signature Content Checksum Mismatch

-After investigation, the root cause turned out to be a mismatch between the SigV4 signature made by Bedrock KB's internal client and what OpenSearch Serverless NextGen expects.
+Investigation revealed that the cause was a mismatch between the SigV4 signature performed by Bedrock KB's internal client and the signature expected by OpenSearch Serverless NextGen.

-Specifically, there is a discrepancy in how the x-amz-content-sha256 header (the SHA256 hash of the request body) is computed for POST requests, and the NextGen side rejects it during checksum verification.
+Specifically, there is a discrepancy in how the x-amz-content-sha256 header (SHA256 hash of the request body) is calculated during POST requests, and the NextGen side rejects the request at checksum verification.

-- Next-generation Amazon OpenSearch Serverless is now generally available with zero standby costs — trying out vector search — Investigation into the combination of Bedrock KB and OpenSearch Serverless
+- Next-generation Amazon OpenSearch Serverless becomes generally available with zero standby costs — trying out vector search — Investigation into the combination of Bedrock KB and OpenSearch Serverless

 Why Does Ingestion Work?

-This is speculation, but ingestion processing goes through a different internal path on the Bedrock KB side (likely a separate client for batch processing), where SigV4 signing is done correctly.
-On the other hand, the Retrieve API accesses OpenSearch via a separate real-time search client, and that client's SigV4 signing implementation doesn't match NextGen's verification.
+This is speculation, but ingestion processing goes through a different internal path on the Bedrock KB side (likely a separate client for batch processing), where SigV4 signing is performed correctly.
+On the other hand, the Retrieve API accesses OpenSearch via a different client for real-time search, and the SigV4 signing implementation of that client does not match NextGen's verification.

-Since this issue stems from AWS's internal implementation, it may be resolved in a future AWS update.
+Since this problem originates from AWS's internal implementation, it may be resolved in a future AWS update.

-If Bedrock KB's Retrieve API doesn't work, the workaround is to query OpenSearch directly just for the search part — that's the approach taken here.
+If the Bedrock KB Retrieve API can't be used, just query OpenSearch directly for the search portion yourself — that was the workaround taken here.

-The key point is continuing to use Bedrock KB as-is for ingestion (data sync).
-Since only the Retrieve API is broken, only the retrieval part needs to change.
-There's no need to re-ingest documents; you can search the data that Bedrock KB already put into the NextGen collection as-is.
+The important point is that ingestion (data sync) continues to use Bedrock KB as-is.
+Since only the Retrieve API is broken, only the retrieve portion needs to be changed.
+No re-ingestion of documents is required; you can search the data that Bedrock KB already put into the NextGen collection as-is.

 Architecture Change